 Foreigners can now legally build their dream property in Bali.
-However, building a villa in Indonesia, especially in Bali, requires careful budgeting and planning across several aspects.
-Of course you want a fully customized villa that fits your needs without overspending, right?
+But, building a villa here still needs careful budgeting and planning.

 Bali Villa Construction Cost per Square Meter 2025